See board of directors, board of trustees.

 See Capitalization, committees, departments, offices, and programs.

-Complement is a noun and a verb denoting completeness or the process of supplementing something: The ship has a complement of 200 sailors and 20 officers.
+Complement is a noun and a verb denoting completeness of the process of supplementing something: The ship has a complement of 200 sailors and 20 officers.
 The hat complements her dress.
 The husband and wife have complementary careers.

 See Capitalization, compositions.

 Always hyphenate.
-When a compound modifier—two or more words that express a single concept—precedes a noun, use hyphens to link all the words in the compound except the adverb very and all adverbs that end in -ly: a first-year student, a full-time job, a 12-year-old girl.
+When a compound modifier—two or more words that express a single concept—precedes a noun, uses hyphens to link all the words in the compound except the adverb and all adverbs that end in -ly: a first-year student, a full-time job, a 12-year-old girl.
 Also, see Hyphenation, compound modifiers.

 - email (hyphenate with other "e-" terms: e-book, e-business, e-commerce, etc.)

 - log in (v.), login (n.), log on (v.), log off

 - web, website

 - web address, web browser

 When used in two people, use plural verbs and pronouns: The couple were married Saturday and left Sunday on their honeymoon.
 In the sense of a single unit, use a singular verb: The couple lives in Seattle.